ngernest/mica/README.md

   - `bisect_ppx`
 - I recommend setting up an Opam switch for OCaml 5.1.0 and developing using that compiler version (`ppx_quick_test` only works with OCaml 5.1 or newer).
+- Note: in this codebase, we typically rely on the OCaml standard library, but in a few (limited) instances, we use Jane Street's [Base] library.
+  To avoid namespace clashes, whenever we use a function from [Base], we always do a local [let open] within the body of the caller function.